Germany: Thousands march as AfD election campaign begins – DW – 01/25/2025

 Migration at center of electoral debate before snap elections on February 23

-Weidel opened her speech with a topic that has moved to the front of the electoral campaign especially this week in Germany — migration.
+Weidel began her address on a topic that has moved to the forefront of the electoral campaign, especially this week in Germany, that being migration.

-That is because a deadly knife attack killed two people, including a two-year-old child, in Aschaffenburg, earlier in the week.
+Two people were killed, including a two-year-old child, in a knife attack in Aschaffenburg earlier in the week.

-An Afghan man who was due to be deported has been taken into custody on suspicion of having carried out the attack.
+An Afghan man who was due to be deported was taken into custody on suspicion of having carried out the attack.

-The official manifesto of the AfD seeks faster deportations of declined asylum seekers and illegal immigrants and the party has found itself in trouble with several controversial ideas.
+The official manifesto of the AfD seeks faster deportations of declined asylum seekers and those who entered the country illegally and the party has been severely criticized due to several controversial ideas.

 AfD in buoyant mood with second place in polls